quanterall/HaskellMaterials/basics/02-composite-datatypes.md

 ```

 Each `case` branch can deconstruct the different constructors of a union type (which `Bool` is),
-even if they had associated data.
+even if they have associated data in them.
 We'll see this later.

 We could also pattern-match "in the top-level", meaning on the left of the `=`: